 Lemonaid gives you a choice – you can:

 - Use their network of pharmacies to receive your prescriptions in the mail.

 - Tell Lemonaid that you want your prescriptions filled at your local pharmacy.

-Having the meds delivered to your doorstep is unparalleled convenience, eliminating all trips to the pharmacy and providing a high level of privacy at the same time.
+Having medications delivered to your doorstep is an unparalleled convenience, eliminating all trips to the pharmacy and providing a high level of privacy at the same time.
 But your choice may depend on whether your insurance (if you have insurance) covers the prescribed medication.
-If it does, then filling the prescription at your local pharmacy allows you to apply your insurance to cover the cost of the medicine.
+If it does, then filling the prescription at your local pharmacy allows you to apply your insurance to cover some or all of the medication cost.

 The ability to make this kind of decision for yourself is very user-friendly.
 Combined with the low price of consultations, Lemonaid’s convenient telemedicine services for many people can truly cost much less than the traditional healthcare route.

 - Very competitive pricing that is lower than typical copays for many services

 - Offers telemedicine services across a wide range of conditions, comparable to more expensive competitors